isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-01-post-malay-muslim-weddings-keeping-up-with-the-times.md

 [^18]: Hadijah Rahmat, 2005, p.
 241; Muhammad Ariff Ahmad.
 (1988, April 7).
 The grand finale in the Malay wedding.
 The Straits Times, p.
 6. Retrieved from NewspaperSG.

-[^19]: Silat pengantin is a ceremonial Malay martial arts performance to honour and give strength to the groom and to welcome the newlyweds.
-Compared to pencak silat (Malay martial arts), silat pengantin uses gentler hand movements, which are still executed in firm and strong strokes to convey respect and honour to the newlyweds.
-The silat pengantin is performed in rhythm with accompanying music from the kompang troupe.
-The performance ends with a handshake between the groom and the silat performer.
+[^19]: *Silat pengantin* is a ceremonial Malay martial arts performance to honour and give strength to the groom and to welcome the newlyweds.
+Compared to *pencak silat* (Malay martial arts), *silat pengantin* uses gentler hand movements, which are still executed in firm and strong strokes to convey respect and honour to the newlyweds.
+The *silat pengantin* is performed in rhythm with accompanying music from the *kompang* troupe.
+The performance ends with a handshake between the groom and the *silat* performer.
 See Pendekar Temasek.
-(2019).
-Silat pengantin (pp. 24–40).
-Singapore: Pustaka Nasional Pte Ltd. (Call no.: Malay RSING 796.81509595 PEN); The Straits Times, 7 Apr 1988, p.
-6; Koh, J., & Ho, S. (2009).
-Culture and customs of Singapore and Malaysia (p.
+(2019). *Silat pengantin* (pp. 24–40).
+Singapore: Pustaka Nasional Pte Ltd. (Call no.: Malay RSING 796.81509595 PEN); *The Straits Times*, 7 Apr 1988, p.
+6; Koh, J., & Ho, S. (2009). *Culture and customs of Singapore and Malaysia* (p.
 119).
 Santa Barbara, California: Greenwood Press.
 (Call no.: YP R305.80095957 KOH)

-[^20]: The Straits Times, 7 Apr 1988, p.
+[^20]: *The Straits Times*, 7 Apr 1988, p.
 6; Muhammad Ariff Ahmad.
-(1993).
-Bicara tentang adat dan tradisi (pp. 44–46).
+(1993). *Bicara tentang adat dan tradisi* (pp. 44–46).
 Singapore: Pustaka Nasional.
 (Call no.: Malay RSING 306.08999205957 MUH)

 [^21]: Muhammad Ariff Ahmad, 2007, p.
 282.

 [^22]: Muhammad Ariff Ahmad, 2007, p.
-282; Muhammad Ariff Ahmad, 1993, pp. 45–46; The Straits Times, 7 Apr 1988, p.
+282; Muhammad Ariff Ahmad, 1993, pp. 45–46; *The Straits Times*, 7 Apr 1988, p.
 6.

 [^23]: Muhammad Ariff Ahmad, 1993, pp. 45–46; Hidayah Amin, 2014, p.
 107.

 [^24]: Mediacorp News Group.
-(2017, October 18).
-DETIK Episod 13: Pasangan muda ini memilih untuk terus memartabatkan adat istiadat perkahwinan Melayu.
+(2017, October 18). *DETIK Episod 13: Pasangan muda ini memilih untuk terus memartabatkan adat istiadat perkahwinan Melayu*.
 Retrieved from Berita Mediacorp website.

 [^25]: Muhammad Ariff Ahmad, 2007, pp. 271, 275–276.